 Kugel Mesh Multi District litigation

 Composix® Kugel® Mesh patches were manufactured and designed by C.R.
 Bard.
-Bard is a subsidiary of Davol Inc. located in Rhode Island.
+Bard is a subsidiary of Davol Inc. previously located located in Rhode Island.
+Bard’s principal offices are now in New Jersey.
 These patches contained a “memory recoil ring”.
 Unfortunately, these memory recoil rings often buckled or broke causing very serious and extremely painful complications.
 Thousands of victims filed lawsuits against Bard Davol In federal Courts.
 These cases were consolidated into a multi district litigation.
 These cases were consolidated into a multi district ligation named: “In re Kugel Mesh Hernia Patch Products Liability Litigation, Case No.: MDL No. 1842” This MDL is otherwise known as: “In re Kugel Mesh Hernia Patch Products Liability Litigation, MDL No. 1842, No. 07-MD-1842-ML (D.R.I.)”

 According to the Presiding Judge of the MDL, the Honorable, Mary Lisi: “The MDL involves claims surrounding allegedly defective hernia repair patches designed and manufactured by Davol, Inc. (“Davol”), Bard Devices, Inc. (“Bard Devices”), and C.R.
 Bard, Inc. (“Bard,” together with Davol, the “Defendants”). /s/ Mary M. Lisi Mary M. Lisi Chief United States District Judge, June 5 , 2012

 2011 Global Settlement of MDL for 184 million